Trends and Best Practices Across Four Strategic Incentive Compensation Components for Pharmaceutical Sales Teams

 The study findings indicate a couple of significant realities and principles that guide the current compensation practices in the pharmaceutical industry:

-• Goal-based IC plans are still the primary ways to drive pay for performance.
+• Goal-based Incentive Compensation plans are still the primary ways to drive pay for performance.
 We should continue to see this trend through 2021.
 However, with a lack of robust data in some instances and the nuances related to the sales representative's role, IC designers are getting creative in designing IC plans that drive behaviors and motivate sales representatives.

-• When the IC targets are below average, there is a risk of attrition and perhaps loss of retaining the right talent.
+• When the Incentive Compensation targets are below average, there is a risk of attrition and perhaps loss of retaining the right talent.
 Also, when there is not a lot of significant upside or opportunity to earn more, it can be demotivating for top performers within a sales team.
 Furthermore, the lack of differentiation across the top and bottom performers also leaves the top salespeople disgruntled.

 • Finally, contests award the top performers based on a different behavior, for which the sales leaders like to compensate the field.
 Sales leaders predominantly hold contests when a product is in its growth stage of the product life cycle.
 They no longer only award top-ranking performers and have the potential to award all performers who excelled at achieving the sales behavior.